-Frequently Asked Questions: Driver Education (Click on question to get answer)
+Frequently Asked Questions: Driver Education (Click on a question to get the answer)

 It depends on your age at the time you apply for your Class D Georgia driver’s license.

 If you are under the age of 17, you will be required to show proof that you successfully completed a driver education course approved by the Georgia Department of Driver Services (DDS).
 In addition, you must have completed a total of 40 hours of supervised driving, 6 hours of which must be at night.

 If you are age 17 or older, you will not be required to show proof that you completed a driver education course.
 However, you will still be required to have completed a total of 40 hours of supervised driving, 6 hours of which must be at night.

 3.)
 What is an approved driver education course?